Vishalk29/Job-portal/job-portal/README.md

 # Applying job section

 ```
-first applying the policy (enable insert for autheticated users only )for and installing react-hook-form with zod
+first applying the policy (enable insert for autheticated users only )for and installing react-hook-form with zod and resolvers
+npm i react-hook-form zod @hookform/resolvers
 ```